ncase/blog/src/posts/on-depression.md

 ## Vitamin D

-**[Ghaemi et al 2024](https://pmc.ncbi.nlm.nih.gov/articles/PMC11650176/)** is a meta-analysis on Vitamin D on depression.
+**[Ghaemi et al 2024](https://pmc.ncbi.nlm.nih.gov/articles/PMC11650176/)** is a meta-analysis on Vitamin D on depression (31 trials with 24,189 participants).

 Again, it actually estimates a dose-response curve!
 Below is Figure 1 + Table 2, showing the effect of Vitamin D dosage on depression vs placebo.
 The solid line is the average estimated effect, dashed lines are 95% confidence interval.
 Note the effect size is negative in this figure, because they're measuring _reduction_ in depressive symptoms:

 ![The effect size (with uncertainty) of Vitamin D dosage on depressive symptoms.](../content/stuff/2026-01/depression/VitaminD.png "The effect size (with uncertainty) of Vitamin D dosage on depressive symptoms.")

 **The upper range of uncertainty is lowest at 5000 IU (International Units) of Vitamin D a day**, with an estimated effect size of 1.82, with a 95% uncertainty range, from 0.98 to 2.66. **An effect size of 1.82 is like taking your mental health from an F to a C–, or a C to an A–!** And even in the _most pessimistic_ case, 0.98, that's still _over twice as effective_ as the top antidepressant!

+(You may be, _very understandably_, suspicious about taking 5000 IU/day, which is above the "official max safe dose" of 4000 IU/day.
+I'll discuss the official recommendations later, but for now, look at the above table and note: even at 3000 IU/day, the effect size is estimated to be 1.44 (from C to B+), or at most pessimistic 0.63 (from C to B–), _still_ above the _best_ antidepressant.)

+<u>Addressing some critiques</u>:

-(The paper's summary says _8000 IU_ is best, with effect size 2.04, but there's much greater uncertainty there.
-The paper also finds that longer studies had smaller effects than shorter studies, but this does _not_ necessarily mean Vitamin D's effects are short-lived.
+- The paper's summary says _8000 IU_ is best, with effect size 2.04, but there's much greater uncertainty there.
+- The paper also finds that longer studies had smaller effects than shorter studies, but this does _not_ necessarily mean Vitamin D's effects are short-lived.
 Looking at Supplementary Table 4, it seems this is partly because longer studies used _lower_ average daily doses.
-For example, one 52-week study only gave participants 400 IU a day.)
+(For example, one 52-week study only gave participants 400 IU a day.)
+- Earlier meta-analyses report lower effect of Vitamin D, because they used "meaningless means".
+If you have nine trial at 400 IU/day with effect +0.5, and one trial at 4000 IU/day with effect +1.5, your "average" effect is +0.6.
+Again, that's why I chose this meta-analysis: it's the most recent, and it estimates the actual dose-response curve.
+- Table 1 also shows that Vitamin D helps for _both_ patients using antidepressant medication, and not.
+This is encouraging: it means you can _stack_ both medications & supplements!
+- Admittedly, Table 1 seems to imply that Vitamin D supplementation _didn't_ help participants without Vitamin D deficiency, but:

-This meta-analysis includes trials with participants who _don't_ have Vitamin D deficiency.
-There's still a good effect of Vitamin D on depression for them, even if smaller!
-Though, you probably _are_ lacking Vitamin D: [Liu et al 2018](https://pubmed.ncbi.nlm.nih.gov/29644951/) finds that a bit under half of all adults (41.4%) have Vitamin D Insufficiency.
+    - You probably _are_ lacking Vitamin D: [Liu et al 2018](https://pubmed.ncbi.nlm.nih.gov/29644951/) finds that a bit under half of all adults (41.4%) have Vitamin D Insufficiency.
+    - Looking at Supplementary Table 4, the trials whose participants didn't have Vitamin D deficiency (understandably) used much lower doses.
+That's probably why they had a much lower effect.

+<u>The "official" recommendations are all too low.</u>

-And that's according to [the official recommendation](https://www.healthline.com/nutrition/vitamin-d-dosage), of 400-800 IU a day… which is _is too damn low_.
-Even the official _maximum safe dose_ of Vitamin D, of 4000 IU/day, is too low.
-[McCullough et al 2019](https://pubmed.ncbi.nlm.nih.gov/30611908/) gave over thousands of patients 5,000 to 10,000 IU/day, for _seven years_, and there were _zero_ cases of serious side effects.
-This is in line with [Billington et al 2020](https://pubmed.ncbi.nlm.nih.gov/31746327/), a 3-year-long double-blinded randomized controlled trial, where they found "the safety profile of vitamin D supplementation is similar for doses of 400, 4000, and 10,000 IU/day." (though "_mild_ hypercalcemia" increased from 3% to 9%.
-IMHO, that's a small cost for reducing the risk of major depression & suicide.)
+So, if this meta-analysis is right, then 5000 IU/day is around optimal.
+But [the official recommendation for Vitamin D](https://www.healthline.com/nutrition/vitamin-d-dosage) is 400–800 IU/day, over _six times too low_.
+5000 IU/day is even higher than the "official maximum safe dose", of 4000 IU/day!
+But [McCullough et al 2019](https://pubmed.ncbi.nlm.nih.gov/30611908/) gave over thousands of patients 5,000 to 10,000 IU/day, for _seven years_, and there were _zero_ cases of serious side effects.
+This matches later studies like [Billington et al 2020](https://pubmed.ncbi.nlm.nih.gov/31746327/), a 3-year-long double-blinded randomized trial, which found "the safety profile of vitamin D supplementation is similar for doses of 400, 4000, and 10,000 IU/day."
+(Although 15 participants got "mild hypercalcemia", but "all cases resolved on repeat testing."
+Either way, that's a small cost for reducing the risk of major depression & suicide.)

-And it makes sense that 10,000 IU a day _should_ be safe.
+And it makes evolutionary sense that 10,000 IU a day _should_ be safe.
 Your skin, exposed to the Sun's ultraviolet rays, can synthesize up to (the equivalent of) 10,000 IU a day, before plateauing out.
 Source is [Vieth 1999](https://www.sciencedirect.com/science/article/pii/S0002916522043763): “Because vitamin D is potentially toxic, intake of \[1000 IU/day\] has been avoided even though the weight of evidence shows that the currently accepted \[limit\] of \[2000 IU/day\] is too low by at least 5-fold.”

 (So why are all the official sources still so paranoid about Vitamin D?
-Well, unfortunately, official/governmental policy is always a few decades behind the science in _any_ field.
-See Also: the trans fat debate, everything about educational policy.)
+Well, unfortunately, official government/insurance policy is always a few decades behind the science in _any_ field.
+See: trans fats, open-label placebos, everything about educational policy.
+And because something something "incentives", it's _rational_ for government/insurers to be very risk-averse.)

-Speaking of the Sun, why take supplements instead of just getting Vitamin D from Sun exposure?
+<u>Speaking of the Sun,</u> why take supplements instead of just getting Vitamin D from sun exposure?
 Well, [skin cancer](https://pubmed.ncbi.nlm.nih.gov/29659012/).
 But also: because Sun-Skin D varies greatly depending on the season, your latitude, and your skin type.
 There's less ultraviolet rays from the Sun in winter/fall, and at latitudes further from the equator.
 And [the darker your skin is, the less Vitamin D your skin makes for the same amount of Sun exposure](https://pmc.ncbi.nlm.nih.gov/articles/PMC10861575/).
 As expected from the bio-physics of skin, Black adults have [the highest prevalence of Vitamin D deficiency](https://pmc.ncbi.nlm.nih.gov/articles/PMC6075634/) (82.1%!!), followed by Hispanic adults (62.9%).
 (But hey, at least Black adults have the lowest incidence of skin cancer.
 You win some you lose some.)
 The point is: speaking as someone with Southeast Asian skin, who's currently in Canada during winter... even if I stood outside naked for hours, I'd get approximately _zero_ IU/day of Vitamin D from the Sun.
 Thus: supplements.

-Finally, a meta-analysis _directly_ measuring the effect of Vitamin D on suicide rates.
+<u>Direct effect on suicide:</u> Finally, a meta-analysis _directly_ measuring the effect of Vitamin D on suicidal behaviour.
 [Yu et al 2025](https://link.springer.com/content/pdf/10.1186/s12888-025-06613-w.pdf): “Vitamin D in patients with \[suicidal behaviours\] were significantly lower than in controls (standardized mean difference: –0.69, or a 'medium' difference)”.
 Reminder that this paper _by itself_ only measures correlation, not causation — but combined with the above experiments of Vitamin D on depression, I think it's reasonable to guess it's partly causal.

-To recap:
+<u>To recap:</u>

 - Almost half of you have a Vitamin D deficiency according to the official recommendation (800 IU/day).
 - And the official recommendation is _way_ too low.
 Even the official _maximum_ safe dose (4000 IU/day) is below the optimal Vitamin D for depression (5000 IU/day) or what your body can produce from the Sun in optimal conditions (10,000 IU/day).
 Recent randomized controlled trials confirm that 10,000 IU/day is, indeed, mostly safe.
+- And even if you do 3000 IU/day, well below the max safe limit, the expected effect is still better than the best antidepressant, even on the pessimistic end of the estimate!
-- Your daily reminder than official policy is often decades behind the science.
+- Reminder that official policy is often decades behind the science.
+- Reminder that I'm _not_ saying "take supplements _instead_ of antidepressants"; in fact the above meta-analysis shows you can effectively stack them!

 Bonus: Vitamin D supplementation was found in several randomized controlled trials [to reduce mortality from Covid-19](https://pubmed.ncbi.nlm.nih.gov/39225947/)!
 It [probably helps guard against influenza](https://www.sciencedirect.com/science/article/pii/S2161831322010274) too, though the evidence is small & early.